sbiales/multiconer/README.md

 ### Base model
 The `base_model.py` is a basic transformers implementation of the NER task.
 The purpose of it is to provide a baseline of how well a transformer model can perform without external/additional data.

+### Multitask model
+The `multitask_model.py` combines the task of NER tagging with POS tagging.
+It uses the same shared encoder for both tasks, while using separate heads.
+The goal is to see whether adding additional POS information and training simultaneously on both tasks improves results.

+## Hyperparameter Tuning
+There are jupyter notebooks for performing hyperparameter sweeps via `wandb`.
+First configure the sweep parameters in the file, and then run the notebook.